wernerb/hashiconf-hardening/slides.md

 !SLIDE
 # shell-local provisioner

-Idea: use **shell-local** provisioner to apply lvm directly on the block storage device.
+Idea: use **shell-local** provisioner to apply lvm directly on the device.

 We use _lvm.sh_ to handle everything for us.